wellyssongodinho/nodejs-https-server/README.md

 With that done, your express HTTPS server has been successfully created.
 Now test the application in your browser by going to https://localhost:4000.

 You should still get the same response of “Hello from express server” on your browser.
+## What is SSL?

+For more information on SSL, see https://www.ssl.com/faqs/faq-what-is-ssl/